uom-resquant/modelling_book/docs/09-logistic.md

 We already discussed in a previous session the difficulties of interpreting regression coefficients in models with interactions.
 Centering and standardising in the way discussed earlier can actually be of help or this purpose.

-## HOMEWORK:

-*Run a logistic regression model using the BCS0708 data from previous weeks and develop a model that aims to predict victimisation with at least 5 explanatory variables.
-Interpret your results*

 ## Further resources